There are many similarities between coaching and counselling, but there are also a few important differences.

 It is important for you to know that if you come to me for coaching, we will not be entering into counselling.
 However, if it appears that counselling would be a better fit for you at any point, we would discuss that and agree on the best way forward for you.

 I am currently in training as a Coaching Psychologist and am expecting to complete my MSc in Coaching Psychology in 2026.
 I am a Graduate Member of the British Psychological Society and a member of their Coaching Psychology Division.
-I am currently practising psychologically-informed coaching under a supervisor who is a Chartered Coaching Psychologist.

 My aim as a coach is to provide you with a safe, non-judgmental space in which you can clarify your goals and work towards achieving them.
 Coaching is a collaborative and action-orientated activity, however, so I will not simply be passively listening.
 I will be asking you questions designed to facilitate reflection, self-discovery and action, and aimed at helping you to make the changes you want to see in your life.